dvaerum/monitor_dns_record/README.md

 # monitor_dns_record
-Simple program that will exit of a dns record change
+Simple program that will exit when a dns record change